omarreis/vsop2013/README.md

 # Sample apps
 Three sample apps are included.
 * TestVSOP2013 - Load VSOP2013 text files.
 Test planet data.
 2D visualization.
 Binary file utility.
 * PlanetFun - More complex 3D app.
-Requires downloading and installing planet textures and VSOP2013 binary file.
-PlanetFun is available as executable for Android and iOS in stores.
-See below.
+Requires downloading and deploying planet textures from 3rd party site and VSOP2013 binary file.
+PlanetFun is available as executable for Windows (see below).
+For Android and iOS download from stores.
 * gravityIntegration - Integrates planet positions using Newton's universal gravity law and compares to VSOP2013.
 Shows charts of diferences.

 # Sample app 1: TestVSOP2013